GuMiner/napack/server/Content/docs/Creation.md

 4 The listing of authors who will be added to the license file.
 If a custom license is used, this field can be ignored.

-5 One of the [Valid License Values](./SupportedLicenses.md),=.
+5 One of the [Valid License Values](./SupportedLicenses.md).
 A word of warning: packages with copy-left, commercial, or custom licenses require explicit authorization by consumers to be used and are **not recommended.**

-6 Valid Napack names match the following Regex ```[a-zA-Z0-9\.-]*```, don't start with a number, are within 10 to 100 characters (inclusive), and don't contain any prohibited subphrases.
+<a name="ValidNames">6</a> Valid Napack names match the following Regex ```[a-zA-Z0-9\.-]*```, don't start with a number, are within 10 to 100 characters (inclusive), and don't contain any prohibited subphrases.
 Packages with non-professional names that make it through this filter are subject to removal at administrative discretion.